SVohra3/WebTechAssignment2/README.md

 ### Reflection:

+The solution contains a home page with navigation links to all other pages.
+The solution uses php to communicate with the server and extracts the offers data from tbl_offers.
+The prodcuts page before was hard coded but this time I have used php to select and bring in the data via sql query.
+What I noticed now from assessment 1 is how important databases and using php is to make your code streamlined and easy to change.
+The prodcuts.php page includes tags to Jump.php and Shirts.php which include their relevant product types respectively.
+The solution includes a SignUp.php page where a first time user may create an account upon which their details are saved into the dB in tbl_users.
+The solution has a shopping cart page where a previous user can sign in either to continue their shopping or a first time user signing to save their shopping cart items.
+Unfortunately, this functional implementation does not 100% work as there are bugs.

 ### Bibliography:

 [1]- Singh, Y. (2016).
 Create Simple Login Page with PHP and MySQL. [online] Makitweb.
 Available at: https://makitweb.com/create-simple-login-page-with-php-and-mysql/ [Accessed 1 May 2022].

 [2]- by (n.d.).
 PHP program to create Login and Logout using Sessions - W3schools. [online] W3spoint.
 Available at: https://www.w3schools.blog/php-program-to-create-login-and-logout-using-sessions [Accessed 1 May 2022].